 A green-haired Denizen that isn't aligned with the Bal Masque, Pheles fell in love with a man named Johann.
 Forged the Midnight Lost Child with Johann so she doesn't need to consume other humans' power of existence; she can get enough to survive from Johan without him being in danger of disappearing.
 She's also friends with Wilhelmina, whom she once saved from a trap set by Sabrac.

-Hoist By Her Own Petard: Pheles cruelly manipulates Yoshida and betrays Wilhelmina's trust in order to find out how to free Johann from the Midnight Lost Child, which would result in Yuji's death.
+- Hoist By Her Own Petard: Pheles cruelly manipulates Yoshida and betrays Wilhelmina's trust in order to find out how to free Johann from the Midnight Lost Child, which would result in Yuji's death.
 Upon finding out that Sabrac altered the Keeper on the Midnight Lost Child (which prevents others from tampering with it) for Bal Masqué, she instead attempts to summon Johann from within the Midnight Lost Child (switching places with Yuji).
 Instead, she ends up summoning the Silver, who partially emerges from Yuji and spears her through, nearly killing her.

 A powerful Crimson Lord.
 Unlike other Crimson Lords and Denizens, he doesn't associate with the organizations like Bal Masqué.

-Ax-Crazy: He desperately wants to gather enough power of existence to give his Rinne Marianne life so she doesn't disappear without his power.
+- Ax-Crazy: He desperately wants to gather enough power of existence to give his Rinne Marianne life so she doesn't disappear without his power.
 What makes him this trope is his methods and the fact that after Marianne tried to pull a Heroic Sacrifice (it didn't work) he still thinks he's stroking her in his arms.

-Evil Plan: As the first major villian, it's his plan for Misaki city that starts the plot.
+- Evil Plan: As the first major villian, it's his plan for Misaki city that starts the plot.
 He wants to collect the city's power of existence so Marianne can exist without his power and they can live forever together.

 - Yandere: He wants to make it so his Rinne Marianne can live without needing his power.
 This combined with the nature of his kind means he won't shy from wiping devouring an entire city at once nor getting to fights with Flame Hazes on purpose.
 Though this has caused him to become a bit Axe Crazy.

 A pair of blonde, blue-eyed villains who start sloppily making out any chance they get without care for their surroundings (which leads to an aesop for Shana about what love really is).

-All Take and No Give: Tiriel gives Sorath anything he wants so she can keep him pleased even if it means giving her life for him while Sorath only cares about getting what he wants and as long as Tiriel can give it to him he doesn't really care about what happens to her.
+- All Take and No Give: Tiriel gives Sorath anything he wants so she can keep him pleased even if it means giving up her life for him while Sorath only cares about getting what he wants and as long as Tiriel can give it to him he doesn't really care about what happens to her.